List of Assassination Classroom characters: Koro-sensei

 While he is initially believed to be an alien, he later reveals that he was once a legendary human assassin who was the original Reaper.
-After being betrayed by his apprentice (the Reaper seen throughout the series), he was captured and sent to a facility where a series of experiments were performed on him and transforms his body which causes him to mutate into a new form.
-Koro-sensei was born in the slums of an unknown third world country, where he soon learned he had a natural talent for killing and an inborn lack of empathy.
+After being betrayed by his apprentice (the Reaper seen throughout the series), he was captured and sent to a facility where a series of experiments were performed on him and transforms his body which causes him to mutate into an octopus.
+Koro-sensei was born in the slums of an unknown third world country, where he soon learned he had a natural talent for killing and never bothered using his empathy.
 He became an assassin, murdering anyone for the right price, even world leaders and the heads of entire militaries.
-However, after being captured and used as a guinea pig, he begins to learn compassion and empathy from a female intern with whom he becomes close.
-His decision to become a teacher involves his promise to the intern who thought that he was suitable to become one, later revealed to be Class 3-E's former teacher, Aguri Yukimura, who was selected to be his observer during the experiments performed on him.
+However, after being captured and used as a guinea pig (although he can escape at any time, he chooses to stay to develop superpowers, subtly guiding the experiments so that he can profit from them), he begins to learn how to use compassion and empathy from a female intern with whom he becomes close.
+His decision to become a teacher involves his promise to the intern who thought that he was suitable to become one, later revealed to be Class 3-E's former teacher, Aguri Yukimura, who was selected to be his observer during the experiments performed on him and he had fallen in love with.
+After finding out Yanagisawa intended to dispose of him and he'll die in one year, he went on a rampage slaughtering nearly everyone in the facility except for Aguri and Yanagisawa (whom he blinded in one eye), having decided he didn't care about taking down the world with him.
+While he was stopped by Aguri, she was mortally wounded by one trap aimed at him, which lead him to become the teacher of class 3-E as it was Aguri's dying wish.
 According to Koro-sensei, his lifespan will be over by the end of the school year in March, and if he is not killed by then, the whole planet will perish with him due to the explosive release of the anti-matter in his body that was generated by the experiments performed on him.
-After a vicious clash with Kōtarō Yanagisawa, the scientist responsible for his current condition, and his former apprentice, the second 'God of Death', and using all of his energy left to save one of his students who was mortally injured during the confrontation, an exhausted Koro-sensei bids farewell to his students and finally allows them to kill him, with Nagisa ultimately doing so by stabbing him in the heart.
+After a vicious clash with Kōtarō Yanagisawa, the scientist responsible for his current condition, and his former apprentice, the second Reaper, and using all of his energy left to save Kayano who was mortally injured during the confrontation, an exhausted Koro-sensei bids farewell to his students and finally allows them to kill him, with Nagisa ultimately doing so by stabbing him in the heart.
 After being assassinated, his body disintegrates into multiple floating orbs of light while his clothes are left behind.

 Koro-sensei's name is a pun on the words korosenai (殺せない, lit. unkillable) and sensei (先生, lit. teacher).

 Koro-sensei appears as a playable character in the video game J-Stars Victory VS.